corvus-migratorius/docker-alpine-cron/README.md

     CRON_STRINGS: "0 */2 * * * bash /backup-db.sh"  # notice this is UTC time
  ```

-4) Make sure that `user-name.txt` and `user-password.txt` files exist under `/srv/database` or whatever other secure location.
+5) Make sure that `user-name.txt` and `user-password.txt` files exist under `/srv/database` or whatever other secure location.

+> Tip: Creating the files with secrets, use `printf` or some other means of emitting strings without a trailing newline character.

 ## Explanation